 1x DisplayPort 1.4

 2x 3.5mm jack

-Now, we get to this monitor’s (well, any monitor’s) main selling point – the display.
+Now, let’s get to the monitor’s main selling point: the display.

 However, the poor black uniformity is a whole other issue.
-There is some prominent clouding, a problem that VA panels tend to commonly encounter, and it can be potentially jarring in dark scenes, especially if you use the monitor in a dark or just dimly-lit room.
+There is some prominent clouding – a problem that VA panels tend to encounter commonly – and it can be potentially jarring in dark scenes, especially if you use the monitor in a dark or dimly-lit room.